myii/cron-formula/README.rst

 cron-formula
 ==============

 Install and configure cron and set up cron tasks.
+Tested in CentOS 6/7 and Ubuntu 12/14/16.

 .. note::